KunalAsatkar/blog_project/README.md

 # blog_project
-in this project a created a website where you can publish blogs.
+in this project I created a website where you can publish blogs.
 Compose the block on /compose route